 Just like the wing corkscrews, twist corkscrews are another traditional style of wine opening and when you consider all the twist corkscrew products there are, Fante’s Self-Pull Corkscrew comes out near the top.
 This product is made by one of Europe’s best corkscrew manufacturers and a lot went into building this so that it’s easy to open those wine bottles.

 This model has a solidly built metal construction and a handle with a comfortable grip.
-There’s an even a mechanism which keeps it in place while you are doing the work.
+There’s even a mechanism which keeps it in place while you are doing the work.
 All you have to do is line up the opener and turn the handle, and watch the magic happen.

 13. Wine Ziz Wine Air Pressure Pump Bottle Opener